Code:

 Executive Summary

-The project structered eight sub-projects with the aim of developing sweetpotato products for human and animal consumption, both directly and those resulting from the processing of roots and foliage.
+The project structured eight sub-projects with the aim of developing sweet potato products for human and animal consumption, both directly and those resulting from the processing of roots and foliage.

-• Productive root varieties were selected and the foliage yield of different clones and the effect of their consumption by animals were estimated.
+• Productive root varieties were selected and the foliage yield of different clones and the effect of their consumption by animals was estimated.

 • It was shown that root meal can complement corn in sheep diets, without detriment to yield and meat quality.